oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 Using cx_Oracle requires Oracle Client libraries to be installed.
 These provide the necessary network connectivity allowing cx_Oracle to access an Oracle Database instance.
-Oracle Client versions 19, 18, 12 and 11.2 are supported.

     - If your database is on a remote computer, then download the free `Oracle Instant Client